launchbynttdata/git-webhook-lambda/README.md

 }
 ```
 ### Handler
-The name of the handler for this lambda is `codeBuildHandler.lambda_handler`
+The name of the handler for this lambda is `gitwebhooklambda.codeBuildHandler.lambda_handler`
 ### Lambda Environment variables
 This lambda function requires that a few mandatory environment variables are passed in to the lambda function.
 Below are the list of environment variables
 ```shell